 Life is pretty damn sweet right about now.

 And here’s why!

 I’ve decided to write this post about a sensitive subject matter that is both confusing and often misunderstood.
 While I’m not a doctor, I do have my degree in Behavioral Sciences (yea!
-I can say that now!) and have spent a great deal of time studying OCD and other psychological and emotional disorders.
+I can say that now!) as well as my bachelor’s degree in Psychology, and, I’m currently working on my Masters’s in Psychology of Addiction and Counseling and have spent a great deal of time studying OCD and other psychological and emotional disorders.
 I’m not merely spouting theoretical book noise, however, I’ve been an OCD sufferer from the time I was a young girl.
 These days, my symptoms are almost always dormant, due to aggressive home therapy (and homeopathic medicine which is somewhat controversial) but it works for me, and that’s what’s most important at the end of the day.
 I do what works for me.

 Ten years ago, I couldn’t find any posts about tongue or cheek biting.
 Nor could I find any five years ago.
 Only recently, I’ve seen more and more posts about people who bite their tongues until they bleed, etc., most are asking questions and wonder if it’s a form of OCD or other psychological disorder.
 I can answer that.